 Our connector pupils are typically working at age related expectations to approximately two years below age related expectations.
-Our pupils will be accessing all areas of the KS3 National Curriculum (where appropriate).
+Our pupils will be accessing all areas of the KS3/4 National Curriculum (where appropriate).
 Pupils within this pathway will access subject specialist teaching.

 Pupils are purposely exposed to a wide breadth of subjects in the connector pathway.
-RSHE is delivered primarily through PSHE ,Science and Form Time (as part of PSHE/Citizenship programme).
-This is tracked by teachers and monitored by the senior lead for curriculum through the Pupil Welfare Tracker.
-The Pupil Welfare Tracker covers RSHE, Personal and Health Development, RSE and Safeguarding across the curriculum.
+RSHE is delivered primarily through PSHE, Science and Form Time (as part of PSHE/Citizenship programme).
+This is tracked by teachers and monitored by the senior lead for PSHE.

 Modern Foreign Languages are not taught as discrete subjects due to complex needs of the children but are still incorporated through Wow days.
 The rationale for this is that we want pupils to focus more on the development of their first language.
-However, we ensure that key phrases of languages that will help them in adulthood and an appreciation of different countries and cultures are embedded within our Wow days programme of learning.
+However, we ensure that key phrases of languages that will help them in adulthood and an appreciation of different countries and cultures are embedded within our WOW days programme of learning.